envyvalery/bashscripts/README.md

 # bashscripts
-a few bashscripts to practivce bash scripting on
+a few bash scripts to practice bash scripting on